CATHOLIC Adventure Camp

 8:30pm: Jaw Time (Small groups with a chaperone, discussing and processing what insights were learned that day)

 Is transportation to camp included?

-Yes, the $420 cost includes transportation from Marshfield to Camp Crosswoods and back.
+Yes, the $440 cost includes transportation from Marshfield to Camp Crosswoods and back.
+The transportation costs are over $1,600, we are able to only charge $20 per camper for transportation because of the generous support of the PCCW paying for most of the transportation costs.
 The only additional money needed would be for spending money for meals on the way to camp and back (fast food), and for anything they would like to buy at the camp store such as T-shirts, water bottles, etc.

 Can non-Catholic students attend?